 Policy & Advocacy

-We are working with national leaders and policymakers to leverage the data from the Centers for Medicare and Medicaid Innovation’s successful Independence at Home Demonstration, which we hope will lead to a new Medicare benefit for the most chronically ill seniors in our country so they can age successfully in a place of their choosing.
+We are working with national leaders and policymakers to leverage the data from the Center for Medicare and Medicaid Innovation’s successful Independence at Home Demonstration, which we hope will lead to a new Medicare benefit for the most chronically ill seniors in our country so they can age successfully in a place of their choosing.

 In one collaboration with the MedStar Washington Hospital Center’s Medical House Calls Program, the Institute is determining how to take a successful program and help it reach increased numbers of patients with a sustainable infrastructure.

-We have also collaborated with leading geriatricians and palliative care physicians from University of California San Francisco and Johns Hopkins University to launch a National Home Based Care & Palliative Care Registry that will provide clinicians with a way to assess and improve upon the quality of care they are delivering, while also engaging in federal Quality Payment Programs.
+We have also collaborated with leading geriatricians and palliative care physicians from University of California San Francisco and Johns Hopkins University to launch a National Home Based Primary Care & Palliative Care Registry that will provide clinicians with a way to assess and improve upon the quality of care they are delivering, while also engaging in federal Quality Payment Programs.

 HCCI'S mission is to improve the accessibility and quality of care available to medically complex patients and their caregivers, and to reduce overall health care costs by advancing the practice of Home Centered Care.